zsxkib/cog-mmaudio/docs/TRAINING.md

 torchrun --standalone training/extract_video_training_latents.py
 ```

-You can run this with multiple GPUs (with `--nproc_per_node=<n>`) to speed up extraction.
+You can run this script with multiple GPUs (with `--nproc_per_node=<n>` after `--standalone` and before the script name) to speed up extraction.
-Check the top of the script to switch between 16kHz/44.1kHz extraction and data path definitions.
+Modify the definitions near the top of the script to switch between 16kHz/44.1kHz extraction.
+Change the data path definitions in `data_cfg` if necessary.

 Arguments:

 - `latent_dir` -- where intermediate latent outputs are saved.
 It is safe to delete this directory afterwards.
 - `output_dir` -- where TensorDict and the metadata file are saved.

+Outputs produced in `output_dir`:

+1. A directory named `vgg-{split}` (i.e., in the TensorDict format), containing
+    a. `mean.memmap` mean values predicted by the VAE encoder (number of videos X sequence length X channel size)
+    b. `std.memmap` standard deviation values predicted by the VAE encoder (number of videos X sequence length X channel size)
+    c. `text_features.memmap` text features extracted from CLIP (number of videos X 77 (sequence length) X 1024)
+    d. `clip_features.memmap` clip features extracted from CLIP (number of videos X 64 (8 fps) X 1024)
+    e. `sync_features.memmap` synchronization features extracted from Synchformer (number of videos X 192 (24 fps) X 768)
+    f. `meta.json` that contains the metadata for the above memory mappings
+2. A tab-separated values file named `vgg-{split}.tsv` that contains two columns: `id` containing video file names without extension, and `label` containing corresponding text labels (i.e., captions)

 ## Preparing Audio-Text Features

 We have prepared some example data in `training/example_audios`.

-First, run `training/partition_clips` to partition each audio file into clips.
+1. Run `training/partition_clips` to partition each audio file into clips (by finding start and end points; we do not save the partitioned audio onto the disk to save disk space)
-Then, run the `training/extract_audio_training_latents.py` which extracts each clip's audio and text features and saves them as a `TensorDict` with a `.tsv` file containing metadata on the disk.
+2. Run `training/extract_audio_training_latents.py` to extract each clip's audio and text features and save them as a `TensorDict` with a `.tsv` file containing metadata to `output_dir`.

-To partition the audio files:
+### Partitioning the audio files

+Run

 ```bash
 python training/partition_clips.py